Numb and Numbers

 How do they get away with burning 1000x a million dollars a day (or a week), and a total of some $10 billion going to Halliburton (10x1000x1,000,000) on a war that 60% of the public paying for it doesn't want?

 The nuns were probably right about me, that I couldn't buckle down to do arithmetic because I had my head in the clouds.
 But at this point I have to conclude that I can't hold a candle to the fantasy life of the people who toss these numbers around.
+But for the public at large, we've become numb to what these numbers really are.

 P.S. a Daily Kos contributor called baba durag added this: Suppose you were born with a billion dollars to your name.
 And suppose you lived to be 100 years old.
 If you spent $10,000 every day of your entire life, you would still have almost 3/4 of the money left.
 And that's if you kept your billion in the basement.
 Even a modest savings account interest would just about ensure that you could live a full and very rich life and never need to touch the principal, the one billion.
 Maybe there is no free lunch.
 But for some people, there are lots of free banquets.